mskandalis/hybrid_nli_fr/deepgrail_tagger/README.md

-The implementation of DeepGrail in this repository includes the possibility for a beta value assignment, as in Clark and Curran's supertagger.
+The implementation of DeepGrail in this repository includes the possibility for a beta value assignment and adjustment, as in Clark and Curran's supertagger.

 # DeepGrail